Kyun Taw A Mone Sone Kyun Taw

-Kyun Taw A Mone Sone Kyun Taw (ကျွန်တော်အမုန်းဆုံးကျွန်တော်) is a 2020 Burmese drama television series.
-It is based on the popular novel "Kyun Taw A Mone Sone Kyun Taw" written by Le Dwin Thar Saw Chit.
+Kyun Taw A Mone Sone Kyun Taw (ကျွန်တော်အမုန်းဆုံးကျွန်တော်; lit.
+'The Me I Hate the Most') is a 2020 Burmese drama television series.
+It is based on the popular novel with the same name written by Le Dwin Thar Saw Chit.
 It aired on MRTV-4, from February 13 to March 11, 2020, at 20:45 for 26 episodes.

+Synopsis

+In the face of hardship, the wife's unwavering support and the sacrifices made to keep the family together led him to become an educated individual capable of pursuing his goals and finally support his growing family.
+However, what happens when he lets his feelings to take control of his life?